MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 ---
 title: "JavaScript: Upload image to Blob Storage"
-description: Use a React/TypeScript app to upload a file to Azure Storage blobs.
+description: Use a React/TypeScript Static Web App to upload a file to Azure Storage blobs.
 This tutorial focuses on using local and remote environments with Visual Studio Code extensions. ms.topic: how-to ms.date: 09/16/2021 ms.custom: scenarios:getting-started, languages:JavaScript, devx-track-js, azure-sdk-storage-blob-typescript-version-12.2.1